Clinton 'extremely careless' with emails, but FBI recommends no charges

 "As the secretary has long said, it was a mistake to use her personal email, and she would not do it again.
 We are glad that this matter is now resolved," spokesman Brian Fallon said.

-He did not respond to questions about Comey's rebuttal of the main arguments Clinton has offered in defence of her use of private email.
+He did not respond to questions about Comey's rebuttal of the main arguments Clinton has offered in defense of her use of private email.

 At a rally in Raleigh, North Carolina, on Tuesday night, Trump, the presumptive Republican nominee, said the controversy should disqualify Clinton from being president and that her email system may well have been hacked by U.S. enemies.